 - You, who have been so kind to leave a review about us on our site or a review on Google.

 - You, who have trusted us enough to refer others to us.
 Goodness, you have made a difference!
-It is truly a humbling honor to have someone referred to us, and
+It is truly a humbling honor to have someone referred to us.

 - You, who serve our clients in different ways.
 Nothing is more frustrating than not having a place to refer someone.
 You make a difference for us.
 We are so grateful you are out there and we are able to confidently share your names.

-As that thankfulness list gets longer, my stresses fade and worries weaken.
-Life feels better and I am more able to focus on the task at hand.
-So, I’ve determined, I will continue focusing on gratefulness long after this wonderful season is past and hope you will also.
+As that thankfulness list gets longer, my stresses fade and worries weaken, even in these difficult times.
+Life feels better and I am able to focus on the task at hand.
+So, I’ve determined, I will continue focusing on gratefulness long after this season is past, and hope you will also.

 If you need to speak to one of our friendly and compassionate legal professionals at Hill & Kinsella regarding estate planning or elder law, then please give us a call today at (727) 240-2350 to request your consultation.